 - Search for appropriate archives to visit

-- Check the hours to make sure that the archives will be open when you visit
+- Check the hours to make sure that the archives is open and accepting research appointments

 - Bring some cash for photocopying, or bring a camera and ask if you are able to take photographs of materials.